kiendoo4/VNnSE_Flask/README.md

 # Ad-hoc Document Retrieval for Vietnamese Newspapers

-We present our implementation of a document search approach.
+We present our implementation of a document search approach which combinates traditional keyword matching method with the ability of PLM to archive contextual understanding.

 # What we did?